 You will climb from sea-level to over 9,000ft (2,700m) and experience the remotest terrain on the island, where even locals do not venture.

 The new course has been 5 years in the making, in which we had to obtain permits from 14 public and private landowners.
 Such permitting for an event like this has never been done before in Hawaii and possibly never anywhere in the world for a self-supported footrace.
-Over 98% of the 150 miles route is off paved roads.
+Over 90% of the 155 miles route is off paved roads and in remote locations.

 Hawaiian plants and animals began to evolve over 70 million years ago in nearly complete isolation and over 90% of the native terrestrial flora and fauna in Hawaii are found only in the Hawaiian islands.
 This level of endemism surpasses all other places on Earth— even the Galapagos Islands.
 Consequently, Hawaii Island is a fantastic laboratory for the study of biogeography and evolution which you will witness up close.

 Since Hawaii Island is the only location on Earth, which possesses 11 of the world’s 13 climate zones, be prepared for extreme changes in weather throughout the week of the race.
 You will experience most of these climates from wet-tropical to cool temperate to arid (although we will not be taking you to the polar tundra!)
 Please pay attention to the mandatory and recommended gear.